Nepali Govt. Puts 300 MW Upper Karnali Project In GMR’s Pocket

 According to earlier estimates by Nepal Electricity Authority (NEA), the cost of building Upper Karnali project is around $ 468.6 million.

 The company was chosen as it meets up all the governmental demands.
-A government group headed by joint secretary at the Water Resource Ministry Anup Kumar Upadhyaya had talked all terms and conditions with the company.
+A government group headed by a joint secretary at the Water Resource Ministry Anup Kumar Upadhyaya had talked all terms and conditions with the company.

-Shortly, the same group will hold talks with another Indian company named Sutlej about the construction of Arun III project.
+Shortly, the same group will hold talks with another Indian company named Sutlej about the construction of the Arun III project.

 Previously, the cabinet had permitted the Ministry to hold discussions with specified companies to award the Upper Karnali and Arun III hydropower projects.